 Home gardeners and professional landscapers alike love Japanese maples (Acer palmatum) for their delicate foliage and brilliant fall colors.
 These graceful trees make attractive specimen plants, especially the smaller cultivars.
-Dwarf Japanese maples are usually classified as those that reach a maximum height of around 4 feet by the time they are 10 years old.
+Dwarf Japanese maple trees are usually classified as those that reach a maximum height of only around 4 feet by the time they are 10 years old.
 Like most trees, they have relatively shallow roots.

 Video of the Day